 The downtown core of Telluride was designated a National Historic Landmark District in 1964.
 This honor has translated into a beautifully preserved Main Street and surrounding streets where Victorian homes, mining shacks and clapboard storefronts set the stage for a bustling shopping and dining district.

 For an in-depth historic experience, Telluride is home to many local historians who love bringing to life the heritage of the Telluride region.
-From the formation of the canyon to the excitement of the gold and silver boom times, these story-tellers have knack for sharing the tales of these mountains.
-Ashley Boling leads a interesting and informative historic walking tour.
+From the formation of the canyon to the excitement of the gold and silver boom times, these storytellers have a knack for sharing the tales of these mountains.
+Ashley Boling leads an interesting and informative historic walking tour.